stonepros/stone/doc/rados/operations/placement-groups.rst

 ============================

-Placement groups (PGs) are an internal implementation detail of how Ceph distributes data.
+Placement groups (PGs) are an internal implementation detail of how Stone distributes data.
 You can allow the cluster to either make recommendations or automatically tune PGs based on how the cluster is used by enabling *pg-autoscaling*.